 There is also some relevant Supreme Court precedent for vaccine mandates.
 The first and most famous case is Jacobson v.
 Massachusetts (1905).
 Henning Jacobson, a Swedish minister, was convicted and fined for refusing to get a smallpox vaccine in accordance with a Massachusetts Board of Health mandate, arguing that the vaccines had no medical value and might cause him to become infected.
 He also claimed that both he and his son had adverse reactions to previous vaccines.
 Justice Harlan stated that “[t]he police power of a State embraces such reasonable regulations” and “[t]he liberty secured by the Constitution of the United States does not import an absolute right in each person to be at all times, and in all circumstances, wholly freed from restraint.”
 He noted that there must be exceptions, such as for health, but that Jacobson did not meet the requirements for an exemption.

 17 years later, the Supreme Court decided Zucht v.
-King (1922) in response to a San Antonio ordinance that required proof of vaccination to attend a public school or another place of education.
-Rosaylyn Zucht, a student who did not provide such documentation, was not allowed to attend public school or private school as a result.
+King (1922) in response to a San Antonio ordinance that required proof of vaccination to attend a public school or other places of education.
+Rosalyn Zucht, a student who did not provide such documentation, was not allowed to attend public school or private school as a result.
 The Court upheld Jacobson in deciding her case.

-Based on this, there is a high probability that OSHA’s Emergency Temporary Standard for the COVID-19 vaccine will be struck down as unconstitutional.
+Based on this, and the limited success OSHA has had in the past with issuing Emergency Temporary Standards, there is a significant probability that OSHA’s Emergency Temporary Standard for the COVID-19 vaccine will be struck down as unconstitutional.
 In fact, the Fifth Circuit Court of Appeals has already blocked it, saying that it is “staggeringly overbroad” and that there are likely “serious constitutional concerns.”
 Although there is a testing option for those who do not want to get the vaccine, it is an expensive and continual cost, especially given the newly developed alternative therapeutics for COVID-19.
 This further differentiates the COVID-19 vaccine mandate from Jacobson; in Jacobson, the fine was relatively inexpensive and was a one-time occurrence.

 However, even if a federal vaccine mandate is unconstitutional, it does not mean that states and localities cannot impose vaccine mandates if they choose to.
 Furthermore, the Biden Administration has other avenues for incentivizing vaccination.
-For example, Congress can financially incentivize states to enact mandates or regulate requirements related to interstate travel (under the Commerce Clause).
+For example, Congress may be able to financially incentivize states to enact mandates or regulate requirements related to interstate travel.
 Of course, states can argue that it violates states’ 10th Amendment rights by forcing them to do the federal government’s job for them.
 However, it is also possible that those alternative options are constitutional.
 As the Biden Administration waits for an official ruling on the vaccine mandate by the courts, President Biden has continued to encourage businesses to require vaccination.
 Therefore, it is unlikely that this case will set a new constitutional precedent, but only time will officially tell.